sepandasadi/Zero-to-Front-End-Hero-Exercises/chapter-25/exercise-03-objects-and-nested-data/instructions.md

 Your solution should:

-1. ✅ Access nested properties correctly
+1. ✅ Create and modify objects
-2. ✅ Use dot and bracket notation appropriately
+2. ✅ Access nested properties correctly
-3. ✅ Navigate arrays of objects
+3. ✅ Work with arrays of objects
-4. ✅ Extract and transform nested data
+4. ✅ Transform nested data structures
 5. ✅ Use destructuring where appropriate
-6. ✅ Not mutate original data (use spread/copy)
+6. ✅ Chain methods effectively
-7. ✅ Handle missing properties gracefully
+7. ✅ Handle edge cases (empty arrays, missing properties)

 ## 💡 Hints